 Consent mode v2 – what you need to know

-The new version of consent mode (consent mode v2) from the beginning of 2024 is a result of Google’s adaptation to the requirements of the Digital Markets Act.
+The new version of Consent mode (Consent mode v2) from the beginning of 2024 is a result of Google’s adaptation to the requirements of the Digital Markets Act.

 The most significant change compared to the previous version is that the previously recommended consent mode will be mandatory for all users of Google Marketing Platform advertising tools, such as Google Ads, starting from March 2024.